Aid Access

 Aid Access is a nonprofit organization that provides access to medication abortion by mail to the United States and worldwide.
-It describes its work as a harm reduction strategy designed to provide safe access to mifepristone and misoprostol for people susceptible to pregnancy in the United States who may not otherwise have access to abortion or miscarriage management services.
-People are able to manage their own abortion with remote access to a physician and a help-desk for any questions.
-The website is available in English, Spanish, and Dutch.
+It was founded in 2018 by Dutch physician Rebecca Gomperts who describes its work as a harm reduction strategy designed to provide safe access to mifepristone and misoprostol for people who may not otherwise have access to abortion or miscarriage management services.
+Their online abortion pill service mails pills to people in all 50 U.S. states so they can manage their own abortion with remote access to a physician and a help-desk for any questions.

-Aid Access was founded by Rebecca Gomperts, a Dutch physician, in March 2018.
+From its launch in 2018 until mid-2023, Aid Access prescriptions were filled by a pharmacy in India and mailed to U.S. patients.
+Since 2023, Aid Access has utilized Shield laws to partner with U.S.-licensed clinicians and pharmacies to provide domestic shipping within 1–5 days.
+Their online abortion pill service costs $150, but they also offer a sliding scale payment option for those who cannot afford the full price.

+History

+Gomperts, a physician based in the Netherlands, started Aid Access in March 2018, to provide access to medication abortion in countries like the United States where abortion is legal but may be hard to access.
+Aid Access was incorporated in Austria, where Gomperts is registered to practice medicine.

 In 2019, Aid Access received a warning letter from the Food and Drug Administration (FDA) stating that they were not authorized to distribute generic mifepristone in the US.
 Aid Access in turn sued the FDA, stating that they were helping women exercise their constitutional right to abortion.
 The FDA pursued no further legal action, and the lawsuit ended.
-In 2021 the FDA made telemedicine abortion permanently legal.
+In 2021, the FDA made telemedicine abortion permanently legal.

-Over subsequent years, the number of requests for their service has risen to average over 100 per day.
-In 2021, they started offering "advanced provision" pills, whereby someone can order the pills ahead of time in case they might need them in the future.
+In 2021, Aid Access started offering "advanced provision" pills, whereby someone can order the pills ahead of time in case they might need them in the future.

-History

-Gomperts, a physician based in the Netherlands, started Aid Access in March 2018, to provide access to medication abortion in countries like the United States where abortion is legal but may be hard to access.
-Aid Access was incorporated in Austria, where Gomperts is registered to practice medicine.

 In October 2018, after six months of non-publicized operation, Gomperts stated that she had fulfilled about 600 requests for pills (an average of 3 per day).
 By February 2022, she said that she had served over 30,000 people in the US.
 In January 2023, she said that they receive about 4,000 requests per month.
+In 2024, she said that over 6,000 people each month receive pills from Aid Access in US states with abortion bans.